benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 2022, I *knew* I had an unhealthy relationship with YouTube.
 I kicked those habits, eventually.
 But what I didn't fully appreciate was that, over the following years, the broader cult of technology took their place, and I became dependent on it.
-I thought of digital technology as _the most important thing_.
+Subconsciously, I thought of digital technology, whether good or evil, as _the most important thing_.
 It's not.

 <!--
 I'm not making a moral argument.
 I'm not trying to shame anyone for liking computers.
 I am making a pragmatic argument, a hedonistic argument.
 I am *happier*, I am more at peace with myself and the world, because I see computers as just a boring tool now.
 I don't think they're useless, I just think they're worth closer to 30 minutes a week of my time than 30 hours.
 I can use all that time for other things.